Digital Evidence Management Challenges in 2026 and Smart Solutions

 Smart Solution

-Use role-based access permissions so different stakeholders (investigators, forensic analysts, attorneys) see just what they need and nothing they shouldn’t.
+• Using role-based access so stakeholders see only what they need

 5. Compliance, Legal Admissibility & Retention Requirements